Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - the color of each house in a small neighborhood
 - **the weather conditions for each house in a small neighborhood** <<-- correct

-#### Q3.
-Why would you create an abstract class, if it can have no real instances?
+#### Q3.1 Why would you create an abstract class, if it can have no real instances?
 - **to avoid redundant coding in children** << -- correct
+- to explore a hypothetical class
+- to prevent unwanted method implementation
+- to reserve memory for an unspecified class type

+#### Q3.2 Why would you create an abstract class, if it can have no real instances?
+- **to have common behavior in derived classes** << -- correct
 - to explore a hypothetical class
 - to prevent unwanted method implementation
 - to reserve memory for an unspecified class type